“Dear (identity witheld),

 I watched the pilot episode the network sent me and then went into Toronto to meet with the producer at the time.
 I listened politely and then said no, thank you.
 I don’t think I want to host this show.

 Yes.
 That Property Brothers.
-The ubiquitous Scott brothers who were nominated for an Emmy last year for their show Property Brothers.
+The ubiquitous Emmy nominated Scott brothers.
 Turned it down.
 Suck on that television executives, I don’t want the cruddy old show you made for someone else.
 Suck it all of you!

 Here comes the life lesson about being wrong.